Jaychen233/Vehicle-motion-based-on-vision/README.md

 Estimate the vehicle motion based on vision cue: optic flow and pose estimation

 # Introduction
-# Why estimating vehicle motion?
+## Why estimating vehicle motion?

-Self-driving as a promising new technology Developments made over the years
+1.Self-driving as a promising new technology 2.Developments made over the years
-Existing various optical flow estimation algorithm
+3.Existing various optical flow estimation algorithm

 <img src="Images/car.png">

+Currently there are many algorithms regarding optical flow in self driving.
+We want to improve classical methods so that it is more resistant to noise caused by weather and other environmental issues.

 ## Downloads
-The total dataset is ~100GB and can be downloaded [here](http://academictorrents.com/details/65a2fbc964078aff62076ff4e103f18b951c5ddb) It is divided into ~10GB chunks.
+1.The total dataset is ~100GB and can be downloaded [here](http://academictorrents.com/details/65a2fbc964078aff62076ff4e103f18b951c5ddb) It is divided into ~10GB chunks.

 ## Example Code
 There is an example data segment in this repo for experimentation.
 There are also some notebooks with some example code.
 Including a position benchmark.
 This code has only been tested on python 2.x and ubuntu 16.04.
 Make sure to `pip install -r requirements_examples.txt` if you do not have the relevant packages installed already.